 To a large extent, the speed of your Internet depends on your Internet service provider.
 Sudden slowdowns in speed may indicate that your ISP has changed the configuration of its network or is experiencing technical difficulties in your area.
 Sometimes ISPs also put caps on bandwidth.
 Reach out to your provider and find out if they have been making changes that would affect your Wi-Fi speeds at home.

-This is a strange one but Christmas lights have been found to slow down Wi-Fi in homes.
+It is a strange one, but Christmas lights have been found to slow down Wi-Fi in homes.
 If it’s December and you’ve just put up your seasonal lights, that may be the problem.
 The electromagnetic field may be interacting with your wireless Internet bands.
 Flashing lights have been known to cause even more problems.
 Any electric lights can cause interference.
-It should not be too significant but you should still move your router away.
+It should not be too significant, but you should still move your router away.